• Skip to primary navigation

 There’s so much to see outside the big cities of Cartagena, Medellin, and Bogota.

-Colombia is a huge country and its full of natural beauty and unique small towns.
+Colombia is a huge country and its full of natural beauty and charming small towns.

-Getting outside the cities is a great way to see another side of the country and see what life is like in rural areas.
+Getting outside the cities is a great way to experience another side of the country and see what life is like in rural areas.

 Just outside Medellin is the small town of Guatape, known for the massive rock pictured above.
 Visitors can hike to the top of the rock for some incredible views of the surrounding countryside.